 Asbestos Trust with Johns Manville

-If you suffered an asbestos-related illness because of Pacor insulation products, whether you worked for the company or just used their products, you still have time to request and win compensation.
+If you suffered an asbestos-related illness because of Pacor insulation products, you still have time to make a claim for compensation.
 The Johns Manville trust is active and taking claims from Pacor asbestos victims.

 Contact a mesothelioma lawyer for help making a successful claim, which can be complicated.
 A lawyer can also provide you with a free initial consultation and determine if any other companies are liable for your asbestos exposure.Get Your FREE Mesothelioma Packet